James Baker: Donald Trump

-Baker voted for Donald Trump in the 2016 election, and said prior to the 2020 election that he would do so again.
-During a 2016 memorial service for Nancy Reagan, he commented to former Canadian Prime Minister Brian Mulroney that he believed there were parallels between the rise of Trump and the rise of Reagan.
+Baker voted for Donald Trump in the 2016 election and did so again in the 2020 election.
+During a 2016 memorial service for Nancy Reagan, he commented to former Canadian prime minister Brian Mulroney that he believed there were parallels between the rise of Trump and the rise of Reagan.
 He later gave informal advice to Trump during his 2016 presidential campaign and suggested the appointment of Rex Tillerson as Secretary of State.

+Baker told his biographers that his preference for Trump was firm, basing it on his commitment to the Republican party and his feeling that, as they paraphrased, "it was worth it to get conservative judges, tax cuts, and deregulation."
+Despite his consistent intentions, he did briefly question his approach in 2019, after considering the Democratic primary candidate Joe Biden to be a possible choice.
+He denied his wavering, telling his biographers: "Don't say I will vote for Joe Biden," because he didn't want to abandon or hurt the Republican party.
+After the U.S. Capitol attack on January 6, 2021, Baker told his biographers, during a forum at the Hamilton Lugar School at Indiana University, that he did not "buy into" Trump's attacks on the results, despite his own past litigating the 2000 election on behalf of George W. Bush.

 Other advisory positions

 Baker serves on the Honorary Council of Advisers for the U.S.-Azerbaijan Chamber of Commerce.

-Baker also serves as an honorary director on the board of directors at the Atlantic Council.
+The Atlantic Council also lists Baker, along with other former executive branch appointees, among its Honorary Directors.

-James Baker serves as an Honorary Co-Chair for the World Justice Project.
+Baker serves as an Honorary Co-Chair for the World Justice Project.
 The World Justice Project works to lead a global, multidisciplinary effort to strengthen the Rule of Law for the development of communities of opportunity and equity.

 Baker is a leader of the Climate Leadership Council, along with Henry Paulson and George P. Shultz.
 In 2017, this group of "Republican elder statesmen" proposed that conservatives embrace a fee and dividend form of carbon tax (in which all revenue generated by the tax is rebated to the populace in the form of lump-sum dividends), as a policy to deal with anthropogenic climate change.
 The group also included Martin S. Feldstein and N. Gregory Mankiw.

 Baker began service on the Rice University board of trustees in 1993.